CBD Dosage for Dogs: How Much CBD Oil Should I Give My Dog? (Chart)

 Add our easy-to-use drops to food and treats or squeeze directly into your pet’s ear or mouth.
-Be sure to read the label of whichever product you choose and use our handy weight & product guides.
-For more information on how to give CBD to dogs, check out our blog here.
+Be sure to read the label of whichever product you choose and use our handy weight and product guides.

 - Add to food and treats

 - Squeeze directly into your pet's mouth

 - Rub on itchy paws or injury sites